web2sign/CMSBoiler/readme.md

 ## About CMSBoiler

 CMSBoiler is inspired of Wordpress CMS though it's created using laravel.
-This is intended for rapid development of website base on Laravel.
+This is intended for my rapid development of website base on Laravel.

 CMSBoiler is integrated with AdminLTE to be its default theme in Admin Panel.